The History of Skydiving

 - 1911/1912: Albert Berry or Grant Morton (told you it’s a debatable topic) is the first person to jump from a powered and forward-moving aircraft — the first modern-day skydiver!

 - 1918: The Italian military makes the first tactical skydive.
-In 1919 the ripcord was created by Floyd Smith and Leslie Irvin, which allowed jumpers (who have all previously used something like a static line) to start their journey of understanding freefall!
+In 1919, Floyd Smith and Leslie Irvin created the ripcord, enabling jumpers, who had previously relied on something like a static line, to begin exploring freefall!

 - 1944: The United States heroically takes to the skies during WWII.